 Table of Contents

-It is important to consult with a skilled and experienced breach of contract attorney that can help you achieve a desirable outcome.
+A skilled and experienced breach of contract attorney is crucial if you want to achieve your desired outcome.
 If you need to resolve a dispute involving a contract the civil litigation team at Elkus & Sisson, P.C. can help.

 At the heart of virtually every business transaction in Colorado, and across the country, is a contract.
 Generally, a contract is considered to be a voluntary agreement between two or more parties, and this agreement is typically memorialized in writing, but can be spoken.